Search Results for

 Examples

-You will need to configure the inclusion rule for the scripted activity using the option "Included When" with the rule below:
+Configure the inclusion rule for the scripted activity using "Included When":

 @ctx.Get<bool>("agreed")